 Union Chapel in Islington is a nonconformist church and a popular music venue.
 Its Victorian Gothic architecture is of interest too and the building has been Grade I listed (must be preserved).
-You can take a guided tour of the Union Chapel on the first Sunday of each month which is how I got to see this oddity.
+You can take a guided tour of the Union Chapel on the first Sunday of each month.

 The text with the rock fragment is:

 "A fragment of the rock upon which the Pilgrims of "The Mayflower" set foot when they landed at Plymouth New England December 21st 1620."

 They have left unstained what they found -

 Freedom to worship GOD."Continue to 8 of 11 below.

 08 of 11